code-423n4/2024-09-reserve-mitigation/README.md

 ## Findings being mitigated

-Mitigations of all High and Medium issues will be considered in-scope and listed here.
+Mitigations of all High and Medium issues (+ Additional scope to be reviewed) will be considered in-scope for this audit.

 - [M-01: RToken can manipulate distribution to avoid paying DAO fees](https://github.com/code-423n4/2024-07-reserve-findings/issues/53)
 - [M-02: Broken assumptions can lead to the inability to seize RSR](https://github.com/code-423n4/2024-07-reserve-findings/issues/39)